definition of why

 3. A word used in response to a no, as a challenge to someone’s boundaries.

-Expressions of disbelief may be intensified by use of a dramatized galloping rising and falling vocal pitch (voice going high, then back down low, repeatedly).
+Tone of Voice: As with sarcasm, expressions of disbelief may be intensified by use of a dramatized galloping rising and falling vocal pitch (voice going high, then back down low, repeatedly).

 • Why are you doing that?”